ECAD/MCAD integration is a necessity in today’s world. See how Fusion 360 can make electronics to mechanical workflows easy.

 - Simulate.
 Engineers can test fit and motion, perform simulations, and generate realistic renderings all in the same tool.

 - CAM.
 When it’s time for manufacturing, it’s easy to create toolpaths for machining or use the 3D printing setup to bring a prototype to life.

-In the past, electronic designers were typically left outside of the product development process in 3D CAD.
+In the past, electronic designers were typically left out of the product development process in 3D CAD.
 The question was always the same: how do you bring the 2D world of electronics into a 3D world?
-Fusion 360 not only solves this integration problem, but it completely removes it by making the ECAD tool the MCAD tool.
+Fusion 360 not only solves this integration problem but it completely removes it by making the ECAD tool the MCAD tool.
 Finally, there is one unified platform in a single dataset.
 Finally, electronics engineers can design in a new dimension (pun intended).

 Fusion 360 enables ECAD and MCAD designers to work natively and independently on the same design project and within the same design management platform.
 This allows engineers and teams to share: